Finaxys/streaming-platform/ansible-dcos/README.md

     $> ./saas.sh or ./saas.sh <config_file> and follow the DC/OS security authentification instruction at the beginning.

+NOTES & ISSUES
+    Do not Ctrl+C even when a message display to do it to finish faster.
+Simply let the script run and wait to avoid issues because services running on Kubernetes can not be completely up.

 BIG DATA SERVICES (see ./plays/main.yml)
     Kubernetes orchestrator:
       - Kubernetes